davidemodolo/LLMs_for_Agent_Planning/thesis.md

 ## context, problem, state-of-the-art, specific problem of the thesis, objective/objectives

 context: AI, Generative systems
-problem: Generative AI system are capable of planning and reaching a goal.
+problem: AI system are capable of planning and reaching a goal.
 Are LLM capable?
 state-of-the-art: LLM applied to similar problems specific problem of the thesis: objective/objectives: show the effectiveness of an LLM of a typical AI problem (logistics)